hleveillegauvin/CodingClub/README.md

     brew install csvkit

-One of the useful tool that is included in the `csvkit` is `csvlook`, which displays `CSV` files in a nice
+One of the useful tools that is included in the `csvkit` is `csvlook`, which displays `CSV` files in a nice
 table:

     curl -s "http://api.open-notify.org/astros.json" | jq -r '["NAME", "CRAFT"], (.people[] | [.name, .craft]) | @csv' | csvlook